Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Introduction

 for brevity.
 When $\alpha$ and $\beta$ are independent of $G_1$ and $G_2$ (resp.), the product graph is called a doubly warped product. \end{definition} To demystify the definition of doubly twisted product of graphs, we note that as we will show in Lemma~\ref{lem:D-G-one}, for functions $u,v : G_1\bp G_2 \to \R$ and vertices $x \in G_1$ and $p \in G_2$,

 which is consistent with the Riemannian version (\ref{eq:Gamma-twisted}).
 As for the measures, in the Riemannian setting one has

 so, our choice of measure, $m = m^{G_1} m^{G_2}$, is again consistent with the one in the smooth setting since graphs are discrete objects and can meaningfully be considered $0$-dimensional.
-In these notes, we are only interested in doubly warped products so $\alpha$ and $\beta$ are independent of $B$ and $F$ (resp.) unless otherwise specified.
+In these notes, we are only interested in doubly warped products so $\alpha$ and $\beta$ are independent of $B$ and $F$ (resp.) unless otherwise is specified.

-\subsection{Weighted doubly warped product of weighted manifolds}
+\subsubsection{\bf \textit{Weighted doubly warped product of weighted manifolds}}

-The Bakry-\'Emery Ricci tensor is a fairly well studied curvature tensor.
+The Bakry-\'Emery Ricci tensor and the comparison geometry it brings about has gained a lot of steam in recent years.
 For geometric implications of Bakry-\'Emery Ricci curvature lower bounds, see e.g.~\cite{WW,Lo,MuWa}.
-In order to have results in the Riemannian setting for the reader to compare with, we will first consider the $\N$-Bakry-\'Emery curvature bounds for general $\left( R_1 , R_2 \right)$-doubly warped products of weighted Riemannian manifolds.
-These are generalizations of the $N-$warped products of~\cite{CK}. \begin{definition} For real numbers $R_1$ and $R_2$, the $\left( R_1 , R_2 \right)$-doubly warped product of weighted Riemannian manifolds $\left(B, g_B , e^{-\Phi}\dvol_{g_B} \right)$ and $\left( F, g_F , e^{-\Psi}\dvol_{g_F} \right)$ is given by
+In order to have a frame of reference in the Riemannian setting for the reader to compare the discrete results with as well as for their inherent attractiveness as generalizing objects, we will first consider the $\N$-Bakry-\'Emery curvature bounds for general $\left( R_1 , R_2 \right)$-doubly warped products of weighted Riemannian manifolds.
+These are generalizations of the $N$-warped products of~\cite{CK}. \begin{definition} For real numbers $R_1$ and $R_2$, the $\left( R_1 , R_2 \right)$-doubly warped product of weighted Riemannian manifolds $\left(B, g_B , e^{-\Phi}\dvol_{g_B} \right)$ and $\left( F, g_F , e^{-\Psi}\dvol_{g_F} \right)$ is the smooth measure space